-The Prince of Wales Tower 6, the oldest Martello tower in North America, is the park's centerpiece, built between 1796 and 1798 by Prince Edward, Duke of Kent and named for his brother, the future King George IV.
-On the highest point in the Park, the tower was defended variously by 6-pounder and 24-pounder cannon, and 68-pounder shorter-range carronades.
+The Prince of Wales Tower 6, the oldest Martello tower in North America, built between 1796 and 1798 by Prince Edward, Duke of Kent and named for his brother, the future King George IV.
+On the highest point in the park, the tower mounted variously 6-pounder and 24-pounder cannon, and 68-pounder shorter-range carronades.
 It was designed to supplement the defence of the Northwest Arm and to guard the rear approaches to Fort Ogilvie, and Northwest Arm and Point Pleasant Batteries.
 With four granite parapet galleries added in 1862, the tower was converted to a self-defending central ammunition magazine after newer, longer range rifled guns made it vulnerable as a fort.

-The Halifax (Sailors') Memorial is a 40-foot tall granite Cross of Sacrifice, a Commonwealth war memorial which honours the members of the Royal Canadian Navy, the Canadian Merchant Marine and the Canadian Army who died at sea during the First and Second World Wars.
+The Halifax (Sailors') Memorial 2 is a Commonwealth War Graves monument, a 40-foot tall granite Cross of Sacrifice which honours the members of the Royal Canadian Navy, the Canadian Merchant Marine and the Canadian Army who died at sea during the First and Second World Wars.

-The anchor and chain from Canada's last aircraft carrier HMCS Bonaventure, 3 paid off in 1970, commemorates members of the Armed Forces of Canada who died at sea in peacetime.
+The anchor from Canada's last aircraft carrier HMCS Bonaventure, 9 paid off in 1970, commemorates members of the Armed Forces of Canada who died at sea in peacetime.

-Fort Ogilvie 6-inch Breech-Loading (BL) Gun Crew c.
-1904
+Ft Ogilvie 6-inch Breech-Loading Gun Crew c.1900